shopgate/connect-doc/markdown/guides/tools/platform-sdk.md

     2. Removed backend items:
         * directory: `extension/`
         * directory: `pipelines/`
 4. Removes placeholders and updates files according to your changes.
 For example, the Platform SDK updates the organization name and the extension name.
-All occurences of `@awesomeOrganization/awesomeExtensions` will be named `<organization name>/<extension name>`.
+All occurrences of `@awesomeOrganization/awesomeExtensions` will be named `<organization name>/<extension name>`.
 5. Installs dependencies necessary for frontend development for all frontend extensions.

 Refer to [sgconnect extension create](../../references/connect/platform-sdk/extension.md) in the reference documentation for more information.